 - Process rooms may have to be designed and built to act as a primary barrier to mitigate bio-risk in spill situations

 - Large volume in plastic bags, influence on room integrity and effluent decontamination system capacity

 But high risks can yield high rewards.
-When analysed and integrated in a smarter way, be it full, partial or a hybrid of single-use and stainless steel, single-use systems offer a number of evident advantages, all of which remove complexity:
+When analyzed and integrated in a smarter way, be it full, partial or a hybrid of single-use and stainless steel, single-use systems offer a number of evident advantages, all of which remove complexity:

-- Cleaning flow of equipment is minimised
+- Cleaning flow of equipment is minimized

 - Lower cross-contamination risk